Can you access Instagram China?

 To unblock Instagram in China, all you will need is Internet access and a system to get around restrictions.

-If you’re going to China for a long period of time, you might be interested in taking a look at this article, where we give a more detailed explanation on how to access the Internet in China.
+If you’re going to China for a long period of time, you check out our comprehensive guide about how to access the Internet in China.

 What’s a VPN and which one do we recommend for China?

-A Virtual Private Network is a system that encrypts your Internet connection and redirects it through a server located in another place.
-This is useful, because it allows your connection to be private (third parties can’t see what you’re doing on the Internet) and hides your location or IP address (websites will see the IP address of your server and not your IP address).
+A VPN is a mechanism that encrypts your Internet connection and redirects it through a server located in another place.
+This is useful, because it allows your connection to be private (third parties can’t see what you’re doing on the Internet) and hides your location or IP address (websites will see the IP address of the server and not your IP address).

 While using a VPN is still the most effective system for getting around the Great Firewall, not all VPNs work in China.

-For a long time, we have been using and testing VPNs, and as of today, using ExpressVPN is likely the best option for China.
-It is a VPN that is very easy to use, has good performance, excellent technical service and which over the past years has turned out to be the most reliable.
+For a long time, we have been using and testing VPNs, and as of today, using ExpressVPN is one of the best options for China.
+It is very easy to use, has good performance, and over the past years has been one of the most reliable services.

 However, if you want an updated version of what the best VPNs for China are, in the previous link, you will find a complete article that analyzes the different VPNs, which we update every month with new data obtained from using multiple VPNs in China.